alienarena/alienarena/trunk/docs/README.txt

 To uninstall Alien Arena, simply go to your start programs menu, select your Alien Arena folder, and click on "Uninstall".
 You can also go into your control panel, and uninstall Alien Arena in the programs and software section.

-For Linux users, you simply just need to delete your Alien Arena folder.
+For Linux users, see the README documentation file.

 7. CREDITS